anoop-gupt/frontend-engineering-playbook/README.md

 <br/><br/>

 ## Table of Contents
+- Getting Started
+- FE Architecture Principles
-- Semantics and HTML
+- Writing semantic HTML
-- CSS Optimization
-- JS and Frameworks
+- Reduce the cost of styling
-- Type of Applications
+- Reduce the cost of scripts
-  - SPA
-  - MPA
-  - PWA
-  - AMP
- - Renderings
+- Reliable renderings
   - CSR
   - SSR
-- Performance Optimization
+  - Hybrid
+- Makit it fast
   - Loading Techniques
   - Image Optimization
   - Scripts
   - Compressions
+- Where to store
   - Cookies
   - Storage
-- Accessibility Testing
-- Web Security
-- Caching Strategies
+  - Handling Secrets
-- Search Engine Optimization
+- Making things accessible
+- Making things secure
-- Packages and Bundling
+- What and where to cache
+- Making it searchable
+- How to bundle
-- Popular Libraries
+- Libraries you can use
-- Poular NPM Modules
+- NPM Modules you can use
 - References